Additive manufacturing area - Additive manufacturing has arrived in factory workshops

 In like manner, the Additive Manufacturing Area of the fair doesn’t consider itself to be a self-contained area, but rather an extension of traditional metalworking.
 The entire bandwidth of additive processes, materials and service offers for 3D printing can be seen there.
 In an overall view of the fair, the interrelationship with other production steps of metalworking becomes clear, above all with CAD and simulation, post-processing, production measurement technology and quality assurance.

-The following companies will be represented in the Additive Manufacturing Area at METAV 2020 reloaded.
+The following companies had registered their participation in the Additive Manufacturing area for METAV 2020: